ballerburg9005/IQcaptcha/README.md

 ----------------------------------------------------------------
 To validate on the client side, api.js queries verify.php via XHR.
 Verify.php creates a PHP session and stores the state of verification in it.
 To validate on the backend, the server has to query verify.php with the session ID via http request.

 Although IQcaptcha accepts public and secret API keys, those **API keys are not required** and only named such for compatibility reasons.
 Instead they can be used as a site/application specific token (e.g. test.com-myforum-VZCck432random5jk372).
+If you switch a reCAPTCHA plugin to IQcaptcha, make sure that public key and secret key are identical.

 Verify.php will only validate wheter or not the client sitekey matches the backend parameter "sitekey" if provided, and if the session is valid.
 Please check from your backend if all the data-... parameters (wrongmax, sitekey, userid, etc.) you provided do actually match your client-side provided parameters.